Maheshbabu9199/Deep-Learning-Projects/README.md

-# DRDO_Assignment
-This repository is for the assignment of the DRDO internship.
+This repository is for the Deep Learning Scenario based problem statements.
 It includes the deep learning models to tackle the below scenarios.